Quickstart: Create a Linux virtual machine in the Azure portal

 If you don't have an Azure subscription, create a free account before you begin.

 Create SSH key pair

-You need an SSH key pair to complete this quick start.
-If you have an existing SSH key pair, this step can be skipped.
-If you are using a Windows machine, follow the instructions found here.
+You need an SSH key pair to complete this quickstart.
+If you already have an SSH key pair, you can skip this step.

 Create virtual machine